-NYS Next Generation ELA: High school This project allows students to 9-10SL4 In a 10 th grade Living Environment unit, complete the standard in terms students create model ecosystems that of clearly presenting their Present claims, findings, demonstrate how the diversity of living findings.
-Using digital recorders and supporting evidence things contributes to the stability of an allows students to practice clearly, concisely, and ecosystem.
-Students label their their speech, increasing fluency logically; organization, ecosystems bilingually, then orally and reducing anxiety. development, substance, explain their models in either language and style are appropriate using a digital recorder.
-Oral responses to task, purpose, and are presented to the class along with audience. the model.
+In a 10th grade Living Environment unit, students create model ecosystems that demonstrate how the diversity of living things contributes to the stability of an ecosystem.
+Students label their ecosystems bilingually, then orally explain their models in either language using a digital recorder.
+Oral responses are presented to the class along with the model.
 Students may also present their work to the school on Earth Day, at a science fair, during Parent Teacher conferences, etc.